 The royal family and those with titles, such as lords or barons, fall into this group.
 They are often referred to as “blue blooded,” a phrase that originated in France.
 The term originally referred to people who were so rich that they didn’t have to work and rarely went out into the sun.
 This kept their skin very pale – so pale, in fact, that their veins (which appeared blue) were visible under their skin.

 Of course no one really has blue blood, but the term has stuck around.

 How do people fit into each category?

 This sounds all very confusing but comes down to three main factors: wealth, class and occupation.

 Wealth, and this is inclusive of land ownership, can push a person into the upper class.
 Then title and birth comes into the picture with some old English families still holding a high social status because of their origins, not because they are still wealthy.

 And class is not always a boundary.
 Not exactly a classic rags to riches story, but Kate Middleton’s seemingly middle class life was quickly boosted into upper class-princess-superstar status when she married Prince William.

 The class system in everyday life

 The class system is alive and kicking in the UK but in today’s society it doesn’t have the same status as it once did.
-Working class people can become middle and upper class by gaining a good education and going into a profession but as George Orwell said Britain is “the most class-ridden society under the sun” and its residue is here to stay.
+Working class people can become middle and upper class by gaining a good education and going into a profession.
+However, the class system’s residue is here to stay.
+As George Orwell said, Britain is “the most class-ridden society under the sun.”